-Factoring as of 31 December 2021 and 2020 was 901.04 million Baht and 1,040.82 million Baht respectively, decreased 13.43% due to the Company decreased financing new loan according to the Company policy.
+Factoring as of 31 December 2022 and 2021 was 693.54 million baht and 901.04 million baht respectively, decreased 23.03% due to the lower business transaction then lower financing of new loan, including carefully conditional of financing according to the Company policy for resolve NPLs.

-Loan receivable as of 31 December 2021 and 2020 was 1,308.68 million baht and 1,441.79 million baht respectively, decreasing 9.23% due to Loan was high-risk product and some customers began to lack liquidity for the economic slowdown.
+Loan receivable as of 31 December 2022 and 2021 was 1,134.15 million baht and 1,308.68 million baht respectively, decreasing 13.34% due to Loan was high-risk product and some customers began to lack liquidity for the economic slowdown.
 Resulting in, the Company reducing financing new loans and diversified credit portfolios to different industries and controlling Non-Performing Loans (NPLs).

-The financial lease and hire purchase receivables, as of 31 December 2021 and 2020 was 142.52 million Baht and 205.87 million Baht respectively, a decline of 30.77% due to the Company focused on short-term lending rather than long-term to manage the liquidity of the Company.
+The financial lease and hire purchase receivables, as of 31 December 2022 and 2021 was 82.16 million baht and 142.52 million baht respectively, a decline of 42.35% due to the Company focused on short-term lending rather than long-term to manage the liquidity of the Company.